Skinning maps are finite-to-one: The isotropic cone: Embeddings

-Let $\Delta$ denote a triangulation of a manifold $M$ (possibly with boundary, $2$- or $3$-dimensional in our cases of interest), and write $\Delta^{(k)}$ for its set of $k$-simplices.
+Let $\Delta$ be a simplicial complex, and let $\Delta^{(k)}$ denote the its set of $k$-simplices.
 Given an abelian group $G$, define the space of \emph{$G$-valued weights on $\Delta$} as the $G$-module consisting of functions $\Delta^{(1)} \to G$; we denote this space by

 The case $G = \R$ will be of primary interest and so we abbreviate $W(G) := W(G,\R)$.
 If $w \in W(\Delta,G)$ and $e \in \Delta^{(1)}$ we say that $w(e)$ is the \emph{weight} of $e$ with respect to $w$.